yunwu1973/dental_fluorosis/README.md

 # dental_fluorosis

-We will publish the dataset of dental fluorosis when our paper is accepted.
+We will publish the dataset of dental fluorosis in this repository when our paper is accepted.